Being at war with your body is exhausting - You can feel more free in your body!

 Please note I am a Registered Social Worker and as some insurance plans cover social work, I will provide a receipt of payment with my registration number for you to get reimbursement from your insurance provider.
 Please check with your provider to see if social work services are covered.

-Please email me to inquire about individual counselling services.
+Please email me or book a free 20 minute Discovery Call to inquire about individual counselling services.